DirkJMartens/USBasp-ATMega328P/Readme.txt

 My implementation of the USBasp project on Windows 10 using an ATMEGA328p.
 USBasp was started by www.fischl.de/usbasp
+This project also uses V-USB files from http://www.obdev.at/vusb and Zadig.exe from https://zadig.akeo.ie

 HARDWARE
 ========